 Sample Registration Collections

 To see registrations in action, you can download one or both of my collections Crooning and Christmas.
-There are two versions, one for the Tyros 2 (CrooningT2.zip and ChristmasT2.zip), and one for the Tyros 4 (CrooningT4.zip and ChristmasT4.zip).
-The T2 version will also work on any newer instrument (like the T3, PSR 910, etc.), and the T4 version will work on the PSR950.
+These are both for the Tyros 4 (CrooningT4.zip and ChristmasT4.zip).
 There is some setup required, so check out the README file after you've downloaded the collection.

 [Fred is a regular visitor to the PSR Tutorial Forum.
 If you have any questions or problems, feel free to post your question and Fred, or other forum members, will be happy to provide answers.]